 How many people are employed by small to medium-sized businesses?

-Small businesses made up 98% of all the employer businesses in Canada in 2022, according to Statistics Canada, and were employing 10.7 million people, which is about 63% of the total workforce.
-In addition, medium-sized companies employed 3.6 million workers, accounting for 21% of the workforce.
-In 2022, the total number of people employed by small and medium-sized businesses was 14.3 million.
+Small businesses made up 98.1 % of all employer businesses in Canada as of December 2023 and were employing about 5.8 million people, which is about 46.5 % of the total private labour force.
+In addition, medium‑sized companies employed about 2.1 million workers, accounting for roughly 17.1 % of the private sector workforce.
+In total, the number of people employed by small and medium‑sized businesses was around 7.9 million.

 More Canadians than before would consider becoming an entrepreneur